CWolfe1320/PomodoroBuddy-Source-Code/README.md

 last initialized time was.
 Acknowledging the warning will continue the streak, but if you let the timer reach the last initialized time the streak will be lost.
 When streaks are lost via this method, or if the timer is stopped via the "stop" button your current pomodoro streak will be recorded to be used for the highscore tracker, and general stats.

-# Tools & Resources used:
+# Tools & Resources used
 * Prototyping:
   * Adobe XD
   * Photoshop